coralogix/coralogix-aws-serverless/src/s3/README.md

 * **PrivateKey** - Your Coralogix secret key.
 Can be found in your **Coralogix** account under `Settings` -> `Send your logs`.
 It is located in the upper left corner.

+* **SsmEnabled** - Set this to True to use AWS Secrets  (When enable it creates the secret in with the following pattern "lambda/coralogix/<AWS_REGION>/<Cloudwatch_lambda_name>") - optional.
+The field receive 'True' or 'False'.
+**Note:** Both layers and lambda need to be in the same AWS Region.

+* **LayerARN** - This is the ARN of the Coralogix SecurityLayer.
+Copy from the ``SSM`` serverless application the ARN that was installed on the AWS account.

 * **SamplingRate** - Send messages with specific rate, the default is ``1``.

 * **SubsystemName** - The subsystem name you wish to allocate to this log shipper.